TanteJossa/miband8-watchfaces/README.md

 Q: The pictures are garbled, and the packaging always fails.
 A: Please check whether the pictures in this picture list are of the same size! ! !
 Different sizes of pictures in the same picture collection may cause garbled characters, or lead to entering the after-sales mode! ! !
 Q: Other questions A: Follow-up supplement. ```
+2. rename .face to .bin
+3. send the .bin file to your phone
+4. install the mi band 8 watchfaces (https://play.google.com/store/apps/details?id=asn.ark.miband8&hl=en&gl=US / i dont have ios so i don't know)
+5. menu -> install your watch face -> select file -> follow instructions (yes you should install that other watchface (it will show your own on the band))

+searcg result data:
+mi band 8 watchface
+custom watchface
+create watchface
+program